 Vorys Advisors frequently works with both public entities and private businesses to structure, secure, implement and maintain state and local economic development incentives in Ohio.
 Our practice has a particularly strong focus in the region overlying the Utica and Marcellus shale plays.
-Zack Space formerly represented much of Ohio’s shale territory when he was a member of the U.S. Congress.
+Lou Gentile, a principal with Vorys Advisors, represented a portion of Ohio’s shale territory when he was a member of the Ohio House and the Ohio Senate.
 He understands the region’s political, economic and cultural perspectives in ways that can be indispensable to private developers, local governments or institutions of higher education seeking to foster long-term, sustainable economic development initiatives.

 Our work in this area includes: